gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 To configure the routing rules for eCommerce orders, first, ensure that the **eCommerce Order Routing** run is selected.

-* **Add Order Filter**: Use the `Sales Channel filter` to select only eCommerce orders.
+* **Order Filter**: Use the `Sales Channel filter` to select only eCommerce orders.
 This will group and broker orders specifically from your eCommerce channel, keeping them separate from orders placed through other sales channels.
-* **Sort Orders**: Set the sorting criteria to `Order Date`.
+* **Order Sort**: Set the sorting criteria to `Order Date`.
 This ensures that older orders are processed first, following a first-in, first-out (FIFO) model for order fulfillment.

 #### Create Inventory Rules

 Now, create inventory rules to route orders through the appropriate facilities.
 First, make sure that the correct **eCommerce Order Routing** rule is selected, then click on `Add Inventory Rule`.

-* **First Inventory Rule (Warehouses)**\
+* **First Inventory Rule for Warehouses**\
   The first rule ensures that orders are fulfilled from warehouse locations:
-  * **Add Inventory Filter**: Apply the `Facility Group filter` and select the group for **Warehouses** only, ensuring that orders are initially routed through the warehouse locations for fulfillment.
+  * **Inventory Filter**: Apply the `Facility Group filter` and select the group for **Warehouses** only, ensuring that orders are initially routed through the warehouse locations for fulfillment.
-  * **Sort Inventory**: Sort by `proximity` to the customer’s delivery address to help minimize shipping costs, prioritizing fulfillment from warehouses closest to the destination.
+  * **Inventory Sort**: Sort by `proximity` to the customer’s delivery address to help minimize shipping costs, prioritizing fulfillment from warehouses closest to the destination.
-  * **Define Actions**: If inventory is unavailable at the warehouses, set the rule to send the order to the next inventory rule, allowing the system to route the order to available retail stores.
+  * **Actions**: If inventory is unavailable at the warehouses, set the rule to send the order to the next inventory rule, allowing the system to route the order to available retail stores.
 If you want to allocate partially available inventory from the warehouse to the orders, turn on the toggle for Prtial Fulfillment.
-* **Second Inventory Rule (Stores)**\
+* **Second Inventory Rule for Stores**\
   The second rule is triggered when the warehouse is unable to fulfill the order:
-  * **Add Inventory Filter**: Apply the `Facility Group filter` and select the group for **Stores**, allowing the system to route orders through retail store locations as a secondary option.
+  * **Inventory Filter**: Apply the `Facility Group filter` and select the group for **Stores**, allowing the system to route orders through retail store locations as a secondary option.
   * **Sort Inventory**: Sort by `proximity` to the customer’s delivery address, helping to minimize shipping costs by routing orders to the nearest store.
-  * **Define Actions**: If the inventory is also unavailable in the stores, send the order to the `Unfillable Queue` for further processing, ensuring that orders that cannot be fulfilled are properly handled.
+  * **Actions**: If the inventory is also unavailable in the stores, send the order to the `Unfillable Queue` for further processing, ensuring that orders that cannot be fulfilled are properly handled.
 Allow partial fulfillment by turning on the toggle to allow order splitting and ensure available items are fulfilled.

 #### Activate and Schedule